splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/2-preparation/2-petclinic.md

 {{% /tab %}}
 {{< /tabs >}}

 Make sure the output of get pods matches the output as shown above.
-This may take a minute or so, try again until all services are shown as **RUNNING**.

-Once they are running, the application will take a few minutes to fully start up, create the database and synchronize all the services, so let's use the time to see if our local repository is active.
+This may take a minute or so, try again until all services are shown as **Running**.
+Once they are running, the application will take a few minutes to fully start up, create the database and synchronize all the services, so let's use the time to see if our local private repository is active.

-## 5. Verify the local Docker Repository
+### Verify the local Private Registry

-Once we have tested our Zero Auto-Config Instrumentation in the existing containers, we are going to build our containers to show some of the additional instrumentation features of Opentelemetry Java.
-Only then we will touch the config files or the source code.
-Once we build these containers, Kubernetes will need to pull these new images from somewhere.
-To enable this we have created a local repository to store these new containers, so Kubernetes can pull the images locally.
+Later on, when we test our **Zero-Config Auto-Instrumentation** we are going to build new containers to highlight some of the additional instrumentation features of the Splunk Distribution of OpenTelemetry Java.
+As configuration files and source code will be changed, the containers will need to be built and stored in a local private registory which has already been created.

-We can see if the repository is up and running by checking the inventory with the below command.
-It will return an empty list:
+To check if the private registory is avaiable, run the following command (this will return an empty list):

 {{< tabs >}}
-{{% tab title="Check the local Docker Repository" %}}
+{{% tab title="Check the local Private Registry" %}}

 ``` bash
 curl -X GET http://localhost:9999/v2/_catalog